UCB-stat-159-f25/final-group06/README.md

 `eda.ipynb`: Notebook which loads in earth access data and performs initial preprocessing
 `main.ipynb`: Notebook which provides a comparative overview of the analysis and results
 `karakoram_analysis.ipynb`: Notebook containing the analysis of the data for the South Rimo Glacier in the Karakoram
-`non-karakoram_analysis.ipynb`: Notebook containing the analysis of the data for the Medvezhiy Glacier in Tajikistan and the Nàłùdäy/Lowell Glacier in Canada
+`non-karakoram_analysis.ipynb`: Notebook containing the analysis of the data for the Medvezhiy Glacier in Tajikistan and the Sít’ Kusá Glacier in Alaska
 `environment.yml`: Environment file with required packages for the project
 `Makefile`: Makefile to build JupyterBook for the repository and manage other tasks